-The Limits of Partnership calls for a fundamental reassessment of the principles and practices that drive US-Russian relations, and offers a path forward to meet the urgent challenges facing both countries.
-Paul Wingrove appreciated the depth, perception and nuances in the book.
+The Limits of Partnership calls for a fundamental reassessment of the principles and practices that drive U.S.-Russian relations, and offers a path forward to meet the urgent challenges facing both countries.
+Paul Wingrove appreciated the depth, perception and nuances in this book.

 The Limits of Partnership – US – Russian Relations in the Twenty-First Century.
 Angela Stent.
 Princeton University Press.
 2014.

-Angela Stent has written an enlightening, well-informed and – above all – measured and balanced account of relations between the United States and Russia, from the downfall of the Soviet Union to the present day.
-Her narrative covers US-Russian conflict and cooperation globally (the War on Terror, Afghanistan, the Middle East, Europe).
+Angela Stent has written an enlightening, well-informed and – above all – a measured and balanced account of relations between the USA and Russia, from the downfall of the Soviet Union to the present day.
+Her narrative covers US-Russian conflict and co-operation globally (the War on Terror, Afghanistan, the Middle East, Europe).
 It is substantially up-to-date, although this review refers to the hardback edition of the book published in 2014, which does not include the extra material on the Ukraine crisis found in the more recent paperback edition.

 Stent is well placed to write an authoritative account.
 She works primarily in the academic world at Georgetown University.
 She has also taught at MGIMO in Moscow and has spent some time in US government.
 Thus, she draws not only on the academic literature but also on inside knowledge and a substantial range of high level contacts, many of whom she has interviewed.
 Her list of interviewees includes an impressive number of the key US diplomatic and political players, as well as – importantly – their high level Russian counterparts.
 Their perceptions, analyses and anecdotes are well used.
 Occasionally, they just happen to be interesting (did Sarkozy really go into negotiations following the Russian-Georgian war of 2008 without a map of the region?
 Apparently so.)

-The questions at the heart of this book turn out to be largely American questions about Russia, and questions that actually are not much changed from what they were at the start of the Cold War: what sort of state are we – that is, the United States – dealing with here?
-And then: how do we deal with it if we even have an agreed answer to the first question? (incidentally, questions that some felt would not need to be asked – the end of the USSR would bring an end to US-Russian competition).
-As during the Cold War, these questions have produced a broad range of answers and proposed policy responses – from the pragmatic and realist (Russia is a normal state with national interests, forget their domestic politics) to the values approach: it may have changed since the fall of communism, but Russia is internally a corrupt, authoritarian state, and externally an imperialist power that needs to be both changed and checked.
+The questions at the heart of this book turn out to be largely American questions about Russia, and questions that actually are not much changed from what they were at the start of the Cold War: what sort of state are we — the USA — dealing with here?; and then: how do we deal with it if we even have an agreed answer to the first question? (incidentally, questions that some felt would not need to be asked — the end of the USSR would bring an end to US-Russian competition).
+As during the Cold War, these questions have produced a broad range of answers and proposed policy responses – from the pragmatic and realist (Russia is a normal state with national interests, forget their domestic politics) to the values approach (it may have changed since the fall of communism, but Russia is internally a corrupt, authoritarian state, and externally imperialist power and needs to be both changed and checked).

 Stent provides a poised, readable overview of the US-Russia relationship in the post-Cold War era, and fine, balanced, knowledgeable accounts of some of the key events and elements in that relationship: the impact of the Iraq war, the colour revolutions, the Russian-Georgian war; and, naturally, a substantial chapter assesses the political significance of Russia’s energy resources and its economy.
 What is Stent’s broad conclusion?
-To maintain long-term American engagement with Russia, but don’t expect too much from it (future President of the United States, please note).
+To maintain long-term American engagement with Russia, but don’t expect too much from it (future POTUS, please note).